DarraghRogan/Miasma/README.md

 <center><img src="Miasma/Graphics/ScreenshotMenuCropped.png" class="img-responsive" alt=""></center>

-Miasma is an open source lightweight menu bar app for macOS that shows publicly available air quality data for your locality.
+Miasma is an open source lightweight menu bar app for macOS & lightweight app for iOS that shows publicly available air quality data for your locality.
-You can click the app if you want to see pertinent metrics, and the menu bar icon changes colour to match current PM₂.₅ conditions.
+You can click the app if you want to see pertinent metrics, and on macOS the menu bar icon changes colour to match current PM₂.₅ conditions.
 The app updates its metrics every 10 minutes when you are online.
 Data sourced from PurpleAir, WAQI/AQICN, CO2 Signal by TomorrowCo, OpenSky & ClimaCell.

-### Note on issues with v1.09 released on 2020-09-30
-I am aware that some users are experiencing issues with v1.09.
-It has been fixed, in a new version v1.10 which is available on the releases page on GitHub ( https://github.com/DarraghRogan/Miasma/releases/download/v1.10(17)/Miasma.app.zip ), and should also roll out to users after Apple App Store review do their check.

-What I figure happened was:

-- the user's local air quality is worse (higher) than 50 AQI
-- the v1.09 app (regardless whether one uses PurpleAir or WAQI for air quality data, which is why resetting user defaults won't help...) sees this bad air quality when it runs for the first, and goes into an IF statement to evaluate whether it should send you a notification (hey, air quality is bad, compared to previous state of air quality)
-- the problem is: two of the parameters for that IF statement haven't been filled in to the location I use for the parameters (namely the previous state of air quality, and the Climbing threshold) as this is the first time the v1.09 app has run (see one of these lines in code here: https://github.com/DarraghRogan/Miasma/blob/6ef03a6bcf298eee327879968d304be4ebfa4686/Miasma/Menu.swift#L349 )

-- the v1.10(17) build I have uploaded to github now & have submitted to Apple App Store review attempts to fill in those at app first run time if they're not present (see how here in the code: https://github.com/DarraghRogan/Miasma/blob/6ef03a6bcf298eee327879968d304be4ebfa4686/Miasma/AppDelegate.swift#L70 )

-How this happened:
-I am in the fortunate position (until every starts burning their wood stoves!) that the WAQI default location that loads when I run a fresh install of the app chooses a station which has an AQI less than 50, so my app at first instance never gets to the stage it wants to try raise a notification (or if it does, it is after it has gone through a few refreshes, which fills in the two parameters the notification function needs)...but if you're in an area where WAQI has a higher than 50 AQI this issue will present itself.

-Apologies for this, and many thanks to Alan F. & Aaron T. for reaching out to test out the fixes.

 ### Download
 <a href="https://apps.apple.com/us/app/id1529785874"><img src="Miasma/Graphics/MacAppStore-300x131.png" class="img-responsive" alt=""></a>